pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 ![Add User Page](https://imgur.com/YbOqJyR.png)

-* After you name your user check the box that says "AWS Management Console Access" and then select "Custom Password" from the radio button inputs, and then create a custom password
+* After you name your user check the box that says "AWS Management Console Access" and then select "Custom Password" from the radio button style inputs, and then create a custom password

 * If this is a user account for another person you can optionally set it so that they must reset their password at the next sign-in.
 Since this is just for me I am going to uncheck that box.